How to have Savings that Rocks!

 Pawning (Loaning Gold to Yourself)

-For this reason, the UPMA is also offering a pawn service option.
+The UPMA is also offering a pawn service option.
 It’s like loaning your gold to yourself.
 It does have a cost, because you must pay a pawn broker to manage the loan until you “pay yourself back” what you borrow from your account.
 But since you borrowed to get cash, there was no capital gain.
+That makes this option available to Goldback holders as a way to avoid capital gains taxation.
 Even though this shouldn’t be a tax consideration, it is another service provided to UPMA members to make sure that there isn’t any wrongful government interference.

 Open a Free Account